Menu

 OPTION 1Professional Member

-• Name and contact information listed in the Professional Directory available to IAGC members.
+• Name and contact information listed in the Professional Directory available to IAGC community.

-• Select preferred Professional Category out of 6 choices
+• Select a preferred Professional Category out of 6 choices

-• May Add-On 1 month "spotlight" available to all website visitors
+• May Add-On 1 month "spotlight" on Sponsor Page

 • Option to contribute one 5-minute prerecorded mini-lesson to the IAGC video library (with approval of IAGC)